DolphDev/PSV/Documentation/Api Object.md

 | Product 7  | 10    | 0         | FatStax               |

-This code sets all rows to not output (`flipoutput` simply changes the rows output setting to the opposite of its current value).
-The `Api` object will detect the lambda and use it.
+This code sets all rows to not output (`no_output` method sets the output flag to False for all rows it has access to.).
+The `enable` will accept the lambda and use it.
 If the function returns True (or a Truthy value) it will set the row to output.

 For the opposite effect you can do this

-    >>> del api[0] #This deletes the first row, no special behavior.
+    >>> del api[0] #This deletes the first row, row will be replaced with a DeletedRow object.
-    >>> del api[lambda x : x.company == "FatStax"]
+    >>> api.disable(lambda x : x.company == "FatStax")
     >>> len(api)
     6
     >>> api.lenoutput()